tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 DNS, is that the obfuscated stub resolver address is sometimes currently used as input into DNS geographic load balancing sytems.
-Alternatively, the client's actual address is forwarded to the recursive resolver by the stub using EDNS0 CLient Subnet which is a practice discouraged by DoH.
+Alternatively, the client's actual address is forwarded to the recursive resolver by the stub using EDNS0 Client Subnet which is a practice discouraged by DoH.
 Sharing this address, while detrimental to privacy, can result in DNS responses that will give better performance to the client when it connects to them.